behavure/behavure-docs/src/content/docs/edge_iq/install/Linux/20-worker.md

 A Worker requires a data directory to store Job definitions and some state information.

-The `lyftdata` user home directory is `/var/lib/lyftdata-worker` and it will also serve as the data directory.
+The `edgeiq` user home directory is `/var/lib/edgeiq-worker` and it will also serve as the data directory.

 :::security
 Secure environments require `0700` permissions on the data directory!